Not a member? Sign Up!

 Fortunately, this is only one of the many things we do to and for each other as social creatures.
 Being mentally healthy means recognizing our flaws and pettiness and the ways in which we fail to live up to our own expectations without becoming blocked or weighed down by the recognition.

-Racism is not mental illness.
-Racism is easy answers to vexing, terrifying problems.
+Racism is not a mental illness.
+Racism is an easy answer to vexing, terrifying problems.
 Racism is not a mental illness, it is a moral illness.
 Mental illness is not a moral illness, it is only an illness.

 Dave Leon is the founder/director of Painted Brain and a frequent contributor to Painted Brain News